 8. Johnny B Goode by Chuck Berry

-I consider this song as one of Chuck’s all-time hits.
+I consider this song one of Chuck’s all-time hits.
 You can hear radio stations hit the airwaves every Sunday to give listeners a more nostalgic feel.
-Chuck’s flashy Blues runs and mesmerizing licks give this piece that feel-so-good vibe.
+Chuck’s flashy Blues runs, and mesmerizing licks give this piece that feel-so-good vibe.

 9. Heartbreak Hotel by Elvis Presley